grafana/pyroscope/docs/sources/operators-guide/deploy-grafana-fire/jsonnet/migrating-from-consul-to-memberlist.md

 ```

 Step 1 configures components to use `multi` KV store, with `consul` as primary and memberlist as secondary stores.
-This step requires rollout of all Mimir components.
+This step requires rollout of all Fire components.
-After applying this step all Mimir components will expose [`/memberlist`]({{< relref "../../reference-http-api/index.md#memberlist-cluster" >}}) page on HTTP admin interface, which can be used to check health of memberlist cluster.
+After applying this step all Fire components will expose [`/memberlist`]({{< relref "../../reference-http-api/index.md#memberlist-cluster" >}}) page on HTTP admin interface, which can be used to check health of memberlist cluster.

 ## Step 2: Enable KV store mirroring